-What do a Panama stem cell clinic and the Duke autism program have in common?
+What do a Panama stem cell clinic and the Duke Autism Center have in common?
 More than I might have imagined.

 There is a puzzle when it comes to the controversial idea of using cord blood for autism, because two of the strongest proponents are the autism cord blood program at Duke and for-profit, unproven stem cell clinics.
 On first glance it seemed like this was a bit of an odd couple to me.

 The links between the Duke autism program and one particular Panamanian stem cell clinic called generically enough “The Stem Cell Institute” appear to go beyond just their enthusiasm about cord blood for autism.

 Those apparent connections involve a mega-donor who has given a vast sum perhaps as high as $10s of millions to Duke’s autism cord blood group.
 Furthermore, The Stem Cell Institute says the donor and people in his circle have also been their customers.
 The clinic also makes another particularly startling claim I go into later in the past.

 By way of brief background, what does the published science tell us about the hypothesis of using cord blood for autism?